 Students at all levels can purchase textbooks at the SLU Bookstore on the Hammond Campus.
-Other items needed by students and available at the SLU Bookstore include name-tags, safety glasses, SLU school patch, Uniforms, lab coats, stethoscopes, pin lights, SLU nursing pin, graduation invitations, cap & gown.
+Other items needed by students and available at the SLU Bookstore include: Safety glasses, embroidered uniforms and lab coats, stethoscopes, pin lights, graduation invitations, cap & gown.